 The Tutorial Manual

 The "Introduction to Ardour" FLOSS Manual is a free (gratis/libre) tutorial-style book, which introduces the program without expecting a vast knowledge of computers or sound editing from the reader.
 Read more about how the first version was was made.
 The manual was updated by Bruno Ruviaro in 2013-2015.

-This manual is generally written for a slightly out-of-date version of Ardour, so some parts of its content will be somewhat inaccurate with respect to newer, current versions of Ardour.
+This manual is generally written for a slightly out-of-date version of Ardour, so some parts of its content will be somewhat inaccurate or incomplete with respect to newer, current versions of Ardour.

 Ardour's core developers and several key users hang out here on IRC, at pretty much any hour of the night or day.
 This is where the majority of discussion about ardour development and design takes place, but user problems get addressed too.
 This is the best and fastest place to get immediate help with issues.